lukereding/writing_tips/writing_tips.md

-Life is too short for subpar writing.
+Because life is too short for subpar writing.

 ## my working model for writing an academic paper